tiennguyen12g/react-native-chart-tnbt/README.md

-# How to use piechart-animation-tnbt
+# How to use react-native-chart-tnbt
 # Getting Started

+>**Note**:
->**Note**: I am a newbie in React Native.
+I am a newbie in React Native.
 Here is my frist package which I publish to npm.
 If it make you waste your time, please dont blame me.
 I hope to disscuss about any the problem with you.
 Thank you !!!

 ### This package is for Android
 ## Test